hhvm/user-documentation/guides/hack/11-built-in-types/22-arrays.md

 ### Runtime options

-By default, `varray` and `darray` are interchangeable at runtime; this can be changed, as can some legacy PHP array behaviors, depending on the HHVM version.
+In HHVM version 4.62 and earlier, by default, `varray` and `darray` are interchangeable at runtime; this can be changed, as can some legacy PHP array behaviors, depending on the HHVM version.

 The available runtime options change frequently; to get an up-to-date list, search `ini_get_all()` for settings beginning with `hhvm.hack_arr`; in general:
 - a value of `0` means no logging